stevejay/middleengine-website/src/posts/2015-07-22-blue-green-deployment-in-aws.md

 I used [packer.io][8] to create the AMIs.
 I first created a generic AMI with [nginx][22] and [Node.js][23] installed on it.
 (The scripts for this are in the _webserver_ directory.)
 Then I used this as the base AMI for generating another AMI, this one with the Web site and Web API code installed on it, with the new launch configuration referencing that AMI.
 I also used [ServerSpec][13] to automatically test each generated AMI.
 (The scripts for creating the second AMI are in the _deployment/webserver_ directory.)

 I used [Elastic Load Balancing][9] (ELB) to route traffic to the instances in an environment.
 There are two load balancers, one for each of the two production environments (live and staging).
 I used [alias records][10] in [Route 53][11] to route traffic to a particular load balancer.
 So, for a request to the Web service or the Web site, it gets routed by Route 53 to the appropriate load balancer, which in turn forwards the request to one of the instances in the autoscaling group it balances the load for.
-I also made use of [SSL termination][14] in the load balancers to simplify the setup of the instances, since they then only need to handle HTTP traffic.
+I also made use of [SSL termination][14] in the load balancers to simplify the set-up of the instances, since they then only need to handle HTTP traffic.

-## Security setup
+## Security set-up

 I created a private [Virtual Private Cloud][12] (VPC) for the site, rather than using the default VPC: